Foreign Function Interface

 - [1]

-type accepts TypedArrays as parameter, but it always returns a pointer object ornull
+buffertype accepts TypedArrays as parameter, but it always returns a pointer object ornullwhen used as result type like thepointertype. - [3]

-array must enumerate each of the struct's fields' type in order.
-The structs are padded automatically: Packed structs can be defined by using an appropriate amount ofu8
+structtype is for passing and returning C structs by value (copy).
+Thestructarray must enumerate each of the struct's fields' type in order.
+The structs are padded automatically: Packed structs can be defined by using an appropriate amount ofu8fields to avoid padding.
+Only TypedArrays are supported as structs, and structs are always returned asUint8Arrays.

 deno_bindgen